gyzcode/inference-tutorials-generic/face_detection_tutorial/step_1/Readme.md

 ```

 3. The last thing we need to do before compiling is to configure the build settings and build the executable.
 We do this by running CMake to setup the build target and file locations.
-Then we run Make to build the executable:
+Then, we run Make to build the executable:

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release ../